Is Cenntro Electric Group Limited (CENN) a Keeper?

-Cenntro Electric Group Limited (NASDAQ:CENN) went down by -4.69% from its latest closing price compared to the recent 1-year high of $15.60.
-The company’s stock price has collected -15.86% of loss in the last five trading sessions.
+Cenntro Electric Group Limited (NASDAQ:CENN) went up by 17.65% from its latest closing price compared to the recent 1-year high of $15.00.
+The company’s stock price has collected 40.62% of gains in the last five trading sessions.

 Is It Worth Investing in Cenntro Electric Group Limited (NASDAQ :CENN) Right Now?